| LAKE MOOVALYA

 successful.
 Mr. Baker stated that Ms. Thomson would send him a

+list.
 Another homeowner inquired as to why rules

 never get changed at annual meetings.
 Mr. Churchill stated that